Franck-Demongin/ISA/README.md

 # ISA

-**Version: 0.2.4**
+**Version: 0.2.5**

-ISA creates prompts to generate images with SDXL Stable Diffusion models.
+ISA creates prompts to generate images with SDXL Stable Diffusion and Flux models.
 It work locally with Ollama LLM model like llam3 or Mistral.

 Here an example of prompt it can generate: